-Vegetated buffers are trees, shrubs and groundcover plants that catch sediment and other pollution before it reaches lakes or streams.
+Vegetated buffers are trees, shrubs, and groundcover plants that catch sediment and other pollution before they reach lakes or streams.
 Trees and shrubs intercept raindrops and reduce their impact on the soil.
-Low growing plants and the “duff” layer on the ground filter runoff.
+Low-growing plants and the “duff” layer on the ground filter runoff.
 Root systems hold soil in place and absorb water and nutrients.
-In addition, buffers can enhance privacy, filter noise and wind, and attract birds, butterflies and other wildlife.
+In addition, buffers can enhance privacy, filter noise and wind, and attract birds, butterflies, and other wildlife.

 - Water the plant while it is still in its container.
 Dig a hole 2 times the width of the container and as deep as the soil level in the container.

 - Remove the root ball from the container and loosen the outside layer of the root system either by scoring with a knife or pulling by hand.

 - Set the plant in the middle of the hole.
 The top of the root ball should be at or slightly above normal ground level.
 If not, remove the plant and adjust the hole.
 Keep in mind that planting too deeply can kill the plant.